ChanthMiao/ghc-wiki-mirror/Compiling-Case-Expressions-in-ghc.md

 New algorithm:
 --------------
-First we propose 3 new kinds of segment types (leafs) to be added to the current list of 1 (the JumpTable) that we have now.
+First we propose 3 new kinds of segment types (leaves) to be added to the current list of 1 (the JumpTable) that we have now.
 A segment type is a sequence of [(Int, Label)] pairs that can be compiled into code that executes in O(1) number of comparisons.
 As you will see below, the new segments are motivated by the number of structure of the labels the cases jump to.

 The new segment types are:
 1. ContiguousRegions segments.